nearform/nscale-docs/setup-guides/install-node.md

 which node
 which npm
 ```
 If these give you any output then you will need to uninstall node which can be tedious.
-This [Stackoverflow answer](http://stackoverflow.com/a/11178106/1787262) shows every directory that needs to be removed.
+This [Stackoverflow answer](http://stackoverflow.com/a/11178106/1787262) shows every directory that needs to be removed. __These directories may not apply to you depending on your installation.__

 Once you are sure your machine is completely node free, you can go about installing it properly.
 So far we have documented two ways of doing this.